-Working Groups are set up for specific tasks, also of technical nature.
-The results of the Working Groups activities will be published as volumes of ISSI Scientific Report Series (SR) or in the scientific literature.
+Working Groups are set up for specific tasks, also of a technical nature.
+The results of the Working Group's activities will be published as volumes in the Springer ISSI Scientific Report Series (SR) and in the scientific literature.

 There is currently one active joint ISSI/ISSI-BJ Working Group on "Extant Surface Life on Mars?
-Science, Tools and Missions Together", whose first meeting will be held in Spring 2022 at ISSI in Bern, Switzerland.
+Science, Tools and Missions Together".

 Team Leader: John Mustard, Brown University, USA